-* “I have some information for the Master concerning Martha Jones” Top ten anime betrayals.
-If Ten is space Jesus in this story, and Martha is his prophet, spreading his name, then Professor Docherty is their own personal Judas.
+* “I have some information for the Master, concerning Martha Jones” Top ten anime betrayals.
+If Ten is space Jesus in this story, and Martha is his prophet, spreading his word, then Professor Docherty is their own personal Judas.

 * “I traveled across the world, from the ruins of New York to the fusion mills of China, right across the radiation pits of Europe.
 And everywhere I went, I saw people just like you, living as slaves.
 But if Martha Jones became a legend, then that’s wrong, because my name isn’t important.
 There’s someone else.
 The man who sent me out there.
 The man who told me to walk the Earth.
 And his name is the Doctor.
 He has saved your lives so many times, and you never even knew he was there.
 He never stops.
 He never stays.
 He never asks to be thanked.
 But I’ve seen him.
 I know him.
 I love him.
 And I know what he can do”.

-* “I told them that if everyone thinks of one word, at one specific time-” “Then nothing will happen!
+* “Nothing will happen!
 Is that your weapon?
 Prayer?”
-“Right across the world, in word, just one thought at one moment but with fifteen satellites!”
+“Right across the world, just word, just one thought at one moment but with fifteen satellites!”
 That choral reprise of “The Doctor’s Theme” that kicks in right as the Master realizes he’s done fucked up feels so right.
-Well done, Murray.
+Well done, Murray Gold.

 * “Tell me the human race is degenerate now, when they can do this!”

 * “We can’t get in, we’d get slaughtered!”
 “Yeah, that happens to me a lot”.

 * “Over all these years and all these disasters, I’ve always had the greatest secret of them all.
 I know you.
 Explode those ships, you kill yourself.
 That’s the one thing you can never do” You sure about that, Ten?